mmayeras/mmayeras.github.io/content/posts/openshift/ipsec/ipsecns.md

 #### Verify with a packet capture

-Run a tcpdump capture on one of the nodes (OCP node or RHEL node)

 {{< admonition >}}
-  The Encapsulation Security Payload (ESP) is defined in [RFC 4303](https://datatracker.ietf.org/doc/html/rfc4303), has IP protocol number 50
+  The Encapsulation Security Payload (ESP) defined in [RFC 4303](https://datatracker.ietf.org/doc/html/rfc4303) has IP protocol number 50
 {{< /admonition >}}

-Then ping from node to the other
+Run a tcpdump capture on one of the nodes (OCP node or RHEL node) Then ping from node to the other

 ```